Water Stains on Ceilings: Causes, Removal, and Prevention

 Once all excess material has been removed, thoroughly clean the stained area with a damp cloth and mild detergent to remove dirt and grime.
 Allow the area to dry completely before proceeding.

-4. Repair the damage (if necessary)
+Step 3: Repair the drywall and paint (if necessary)

-After the water stain site has completely dried, you can move forward with visual repair.
-If there are any holes in the ceiling, start by patching them with spackle or drywall compound.
+After the water stain site has completely dried, you can move on to next steps.
+If there are any holes in the drywall, patch them with spackle or drywall compound.
 Once the area is dry and painting conditions are ideal, repaint the ceiling to match the surrounding color.
-If you’re not sure how to fix water stains on the ceiling, contact a professional for help.

 How To Prevent Water Stains